 The ZeroFox Platform is powered by patented artificial intelligence capabilities and is built on a modern, cloud-native technology architecture that supports our core capabilities and solutions.
 Our engineering teams, which are aligned by scrum development methodology, deploy code updates and improvements to our Platform on a continual delivery basis.
 Our customers and partners can easily use and implement integrations to our Platform with other vendors.
 This integrated ecosystem, which is built on top of our Platform APIs, enables us to extend an organization's technology investment in ZeroFox, thereby maximizing our customers' investments in other cybersecurity categories such as endpoint, network, identity, security event management, security orchestration and automation, and IT service management.
-Our App Library has hundreds of connected applications, or "apps", that allow our customers to integrate our Platform into their operational and security processes.
-We also provide our Platform capabilities to customers via enterprise mobile apps available from the Google Play and Apple App Stores.
+Our App Library has hundreds of connected applications, or "apps", that allow our customers to integrate our Platform the Google Play and Apple App Stores.